-If you have submitted an article to the History Unfolded site, you may have questions about a field on step 3 of the submission process: Author/Byline
+If you have browsed through articles on the History Unfolded website, you may have question about the field: Author/Byline

 Authorless?
 Not quite.

 Often, however, you will not see a named author.
 Why?
 One reason is that it was not common in the 1930s and 1940s for newspapers to identify the writer of each story.
 Another reason is because newspapers often subscribed to wire services to keep their readers informed about national and international events.
 Wire services like the Associated Press (AP), United Press (UP), or International News Service (INS) covered global stories and distributed them for newspapers to print.
 In some cases, a named author for one of these wire service organizations was listed.
 In many cases, only the wire service organization was listed.